PS-Divya-Rajput/PromptManager/README.md

 # PromptVault

 PromptVault is a command-line application developed using Python and Object-Oriented Programming (OOP).
-It helps users store, organize, search, edit, and manage AI prompts.
+It helps users store, organize, search, edit, and manage AI prompts in a structured way.

+## Purpose

+The project demonstrates the implementation of core OOP concepts by building a practical prompt management system.
+It allows users to perform basic CRUD operations while storing data in a JSON file.

 ## Features

-- Add Prompt
+- Add new AI prompts
-- View Prompts
+- View all saved prompts
-- Search Prompt
+- Search prompts by title, category, AI tool, or content
-- Edit Prompt
+- Edit existing prompts
-- Delete Prompt
+- Delete prompts
-- Toggle Favorite
+- Mark and unmark prompts as favorites
-- Save Data in JSON
+- Store prompt data in JSON format
-- View Statistics
+- View prompt statistics

 ## OOP Concepts Used